telerik/ajax-docs/knowledge-base/appearance-issues-when-adding-controls-during-ajax-requests.md

 ## Cause

-The possible reasons for this issue may be the following:
+The possible reasons for such issues may be the following:

 * The stylesheets cannot be registered during the partial page rendering because the `<head>` tag where stylesheets go is not updated.